foxcpp/maddy/README.md

 go-imap-sql is the main storage backend used by maddy.
-You might want to take a look at https://github.com/foxcpp/go-imap-sql and https://github.com/foxcpp/go-imap-sql/tree/master/cmd/imapsql-ctl for how to configure and use it. imapsql-ctl needs to be compiled with build tag corresponding to used RDBMS (`sqlite3`, `mysql`, `postgres`):
+You might want to take a look at https://github.com/foxcpp/go-imap-sql and https://github.com/foxcpp/go-imap-sql/tree/master/cmd/imapsql-ctl for how to configure and use it.
 ```
 export GO111MODULE=on
-go get -tags sqlite3 github.com/foxcpp/go-imap-sql/cmd/imapsql-ctl
+go get github.com/foxcpp/go-imap-sql/cmd/imapsql-ctl
 ```

 You need imapsql-ctl tool to create user accounts.
 Here is the command to use: